davidfrantz/force/docs/source/components/lower-level/level1/level1-sentinel2.rst

 Sentinel-2
 ==========

-FORCE can process Level 1C

-* Sentinel-2A
-* Sentinel-2B

-| data as provided by ESA through their data hub.
+FORCE can process Level 1C Sentinel-2A and Sentinel-2B MSI data as provided by ESA through their data hub.
-| At the time of writing, processing baseline 02.06 data was successfully digested by FORCE.

 The full resolution Sentinel-2 images must be acquired from the ESA archive (or from elsewhere).